A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: The multiscale continuous Galerkin method

 \subsection{MSCG method}

-Let us introduce the MSCG method to solve the governing equation on the fixed reference domain.
-We first define a triangulation $\mcT{m}$ on each subdomain $\refdom^m$.
-The triangulation of the entire reference domain is thus $\mcT{} = \bigcup_{m=1}^M \mcT{m}$.
-In Figure \ref{fig:mscg} we show the division of a reference domain in 5 subdomains with its corresponding triangulations.
+Let us introduce the MSCG method to solve the transformed governing equations \eqref{eq:helmholtz_ref} on the fixed reference domain $\refdom$.
+We first define a discretization $\mcT{m}$ on each subdomain $\refdom^m$, consisting of disjoint regular elements $T$ that partition the subdomain.
+The discretization of the entire reference domain is thus $\mcT{} = \bigcup_{m=1}^M \mcT{m}$.
+Subdomain discretizations are disjoint between subdomains, thus one can seek for instance a triangulation for one subdomain and a quad discretization for its neighboring subdomain.
+The division of a sample reference domain into five subdomains with its corresponding discretizations is illustrated in Fig. \ref{fig:mscg}.